Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Aspect Recession Inflation

 Main characteristics Falling GDP, rising unemployment, falling consumer demand, reduced investment.
-Rising prices, falling purchasing power of money, possible wage-price spiral.
+Rising prices, declining purchasing power of money, possibly wage-price spiral.

-Economic effects Lower production and income, increased unemployment, lower corporate profits.
+Economic effects Declining production and income, increased unemployment, lower corporate profits.
 Erosion of purchasing power, higher cost of living, distortion of investment incentives.

-Political measures Economic stimulus programs, lower interest rates, tax breaks, spending on public projects.
-Increase in interest rates, tightening of monetary policy, control of the money supply.
+Policy measures Economic stimulus programs, lowering interest rates, tax breaks, spending on public projects.
+Raising interest rates, tightening monetary policy, controlling the money supply.

 What is the difference between Recession and Inflation?